dracula151997/Kotlin-quizes/exceptions_quiz.md

     - C) Exception
     - D) Error
 -----
-Here’s a Kotlin code-focused quiz on exceptions, aimed at assessing practical understanding and application of Kotlin’s exception handling features:

 ### Code Quiz on Kotlin Exceptions

 1. **What will be the output of the following code?**